Data access

 The architecture benefits

-PostgreSQL is for us part of a better overall system
+For us, PostgreSQL is part of a better overall system

-Get data access clean first
+Clean up data access first

 PostgreSQL provides stability for multi-user operation and expansion

-Staged migration reduces operational risk
+A phased transition reduces operational risk

 Modernize data access, not just components

-FAQ zu Delphi, PostgreSQL und FireDAC
+FAQ on Delphi, PostgreSQL and FireDAC

 Weitere Fragen gesammelt lesen